Personal legal expenses insurance could help you and your family with a number of legal issues, depending on what cover you have.

 Here you can find out why our partners choose us, and how you can join them.

-Our products can cover your clients for the full range of claim types including clinical negligence, personal injury, and civil litigation.
+Our products can cover your clients for the full range of claim types including clinical negligence, personal injury, and civil/commercial litigation.
+We are also developing our offering in new areas such as contentious probate, insolvency, defamation, and professional negligence.

-We can handle any type of clinical negligence claim and even offer top-up cover to existing DAS ATE or BTE policies.
+We can support any type of clinical and dental negligence claim and even offer top-up cover to existing DAS ATE or BTE policies.

 Tell me more